History of African Americans in Chicago: Electing a Black mayor in 1983

 In the February 22, 1983, the democrats were split three ways.
 On the North and Northwest Sides, the incumbent mayor Jane Byrne led and future mayor Richard M. Daley, son of the late Mayor Richard J. Daley, finished a close second. the Black leader Harold Washington had massive majorities on the South and West Sides.
 Southwest Side voters overwhelmingly supported Daley.
 Washington won with 37% of the vote, versus 33% for Byrne and 30% for Daley.
 Although winning the Democratic primary was normally considered tantamount to election in heavily Democratic Chicago, after his primary victory Washington found that his Republican opponent, former state legislator Bernard Epton was supported by many high-ranking Democrats and their ward organizations.

 Epton's campaign referred to, among other things, Washington's conviction for failure to file income tax returns (he had paid the taxes, but had not filed a return).
 Washington, on the other hand, stressed reforming the Chicago patronage system and the need for a jobs program in a tight economy.
 In the April 12, 1983, mayoral general election, Washington defeated Epton by 3.7%, 51.7% to 48.0%, to become mayor of Chicago.
 Washington was sworn in as mayor on April 29, 1983, and resigned his Congressional seat the following day.

+Distribution

+In 2024, the distribution of African-Americans throughout Chicago's 77 official community areas were as follows: